apache/trafficserver/doc/admin-guide/files/records.config.en.rst

 .. ts:cv:: CONFIG proxy.config.system.file_max_pct FLOAT 0.9

-   Set the maximum number of file handles for the traffic_server process as a percentage of the the fs.file-max proc value in Linux.
+   Set the maximum number of file handles for the traffic_server process as a percentage of the fs.file-max proc value in Linux.
 The default is 90%.

 .. ts:cv:: CONFIG proxy.config.crash_log_helper STRING traffic_crashlog